ministryofjustice/staff-device-shared-services-infrastructure/README.md

-# PTTP Shared Services Infrastructure
+# MoJ Official Shared Services Infrastructure

 This creates the shared infrastructure for the main account, named Shared Services.
 This account is used to host CI/CD pipelines.